ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

   g () [@nontail]
 ```

-These changes makes the local values (`r` and `g`) stay available until after
+These changes make the local values (`r` and `g`) stay available until after
 the call has returned.

-Note that values which are outer-region local rather than any-region local (that
+Note that values which are regional rather than purely local (that
 is, local values that were passed into this region from outside) may be used in
 tail calls, as the early closing of the region does not affect them: